Portfolio

 • We also looked at CEO pay for not-for-profits.

-• Annual Illinois School Report Cards: After the Great Recession, I found myself in the position of being the person at the Daily Herald with the most knowledge of the annual data release from the state.
+• Annual Illinois School Report Cards: (no longer online) After the Great Recession, I found myself in the position of being the person at the Daily Herald with the most knowledge of the annual data release from the state.
 I decided to use the data to challenge myself and embarked on a years-long effort to learn and develop the skills necessary to comprehensively present the data.

 I’ve assisted reporters from the Peoria Journal-Star and the Chicago Sun-Times in their coverage, and made appearances on ABC 7 and Chicago Tonight to discuss this work.

-• Poverty-Acheivement Index: I wanted to give our readers a deeper understanding of the numbers they were seeing in the annual school report card.
+• Poverty-Acheivement Index: (Archived at github) I wanted to give our readers a deeper understanding of the numbers they were seeing in the annual school report card.
 The result was our Lisagor award-winning look at the effect of poverty on school performance.
 This important series came out during a critical time in the debate about school funding in Illinois.

 I started with the primary, looking at the Democratic and Republican votes, then compared the turnouts between the two party primaries to get an idea of interest.